CS180-022-2/Project_5/README.md

 <img width="428" alt="rerror1" src="https://user-images.githubusercontent.com/74845705/101247821-797ecb80-3756-11eb-95c7-f20ee400e052.png">

 <img width="626" alt="rerror2" src="https://user-images.githubusercontent.com/74845705/101247823-7a176200-3756-11eb-8f57-ada560164c6e.png">
+#### Class Documentation
+##### contentCheck() method
+Checks the format of text in JTextField and JPasswordField for user id, password, real name, and email.
+The functionality is implemented using String.matches() method which requires a regex as its parameter.
+The content has to fully match the regex in order to have boolean correct as true

 ### User Class
 #### Description
+A class representing the user who will be registering to use our application.
 #### Testing
 1. Tested that the class exists and inherits or implement the correct classes
 2. Tested that all fields exist, and are of correct type and modifiers
 3. Tested that all methods exist, and have the correct return type and modifiers
 4. Two implementation tests to test if each method work with correct input and     fails with incorrect input.
+#### Class Documentation
+##### public User(String userId, String password, String name, String email) Constructor
+Creates a User object with the specified parameters.
+Three empty arraylist and a profile with empty string would be constructed/initialized.
+##### Getters & Setters
+Class also contains getters and setters for fields userId, password, name, email, friendList, and userProfile.

 ### UserFrame Class
 #### Description
+A class representing the frame displaying the friend list of the user in the application.
+The user is able to see the profile of users in the friend list and delete them from the friend list.
+Use a JTable to display all your friends and a search bar to find certain friends.
 #### Testing
 1. Tested that the class exists and inherits or implement the correct classes
 2. Tested that all fields exist, and are of correct type and modifiers